chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_JSL01/README.md

 ## Key Features:

-- Create diffrent boards and name each one with the main focus of your tasks/goals.
+- Create different boards and name each one with the main focus of your tasks/goals.
-- Track your tasks/goals.
+- Track your tasks or goals visually.
-- Create your own title & description.
+- Add custom titles & descriptions.
-- Change the status of your tasks/goals to track them better.
+- Update the status of your tasks/goals to track your progress better.

 ---
 ## Technology and Coding Languages used: